 His F1 career ended with a long-forgotten stint as Virgin reserve driver in 2011.

 Suzuki brought money for two late-season outings for Larrousse in 1993, which proved to be the sum total of his F1 career.

-A fine performer in sportscars, winning the Daytona 24 Hours and coming close at Le Mans, he qualified within four-tenths of Erik Comas at Suzuka but problems in both sessions in Adelaide left him at the back of the grid.
+A fine performer in sportscars, winning the Daytona 24 Hours and coming close at Le Mans, he qualified within four tenths of a second of team-mate Erik Comas at Suzuka but problems in both sessions in Adelaide left him at the back of the grid.

 Suzuki finished both of his outings, which was all that could realistically be expected, and went on to win the Japanese F3000 title in 1995.